DamoM73/turtle_vid_tute/lesson_4.md

 We show the name of the function in the terminator symbol, with the first algorithm being called **main**.

 Here is the flowchart of the code with the `move_pen` function.
-The function calls use the procedure symbol (I have coloured them blue to make them stand out).
+The function calls use the procedure symbol (I have coloured them red to make them stand out).

 <img align="left" src="assets/flowchart_lesson_4_2.png">